Is Power-Seeking AI an Existential Risk?: Timelines

 I am not assuming, though:

 \begin{itemize} \item that the objectives need to involve an explicitly represented ``\href{https://en.wikipedia.org/wiki/Mathematical_optimization}{objective function},'' especially in the sense at stake in formal optimization problems;\footnote{Here I'm responding in part to the definition offered by \href{https://arxiv.org/abs/1906.01820}{Hubinger et al (2019)}, and to subsequent debate.} \item that an agentic planner need be helpfully understood as ``maximizing expected utility''; \item that it engages in agentic planning in all circumstances; \item that it needs to be possible to easily \emph{tell} whether a given system is engaging in agentic planning or not; \item that the system's objectives are simple, ``long-term'' (see \hyperref[myopia]{section 4.3.1.3}), easily subsumable within a set of ``intrinsic values,'' or constant across circumstances; \item that agentic planners cannot be constituted by many interacting, non-agentic-planning systems;\footnote{Here, and in a number of subsequent bullet points, I'm responding in part to the contrasts discussed by \href{https://www.fhi.ox.ac.uk/wp-content/uploads/Reframing_Superintelligence_FHI-TR-2019-1.1-1.pdf}{Drexler (2019)}.} \item that the system is capable of self-modification or online learning (see \hyperref[preventing-problematic-improvements]{section 4.3.2.2}); \item that the system has any particular set of opportunities for action in the world (for example, systems that can only answer question can count as agents in this sense); \item that the system's plans are oriented towards the external environment, as opposed to e.g.~plans for how to distribute its internal cognitive resources in performing a task; \item that the agentic planning in question is ``ongoing'' and ``open-ended,'' as opposed to ``episodic'' (see footnote for details).\footnote{For example, something can be an agent planner \emph{once it is given a task}; but that doesn't mean that when it hasn't been given a task, it has other, ongoing objectives.
-And a system can plan agentically in pursuit of taking a single action, as opposed to executing a series of actions.} \href{https://deepmind.com/blog/article/muzero-mastering-go-chess-shogi-and-atari-without-rules}{MuZero}---a system which learns a model of a game (Chess, Go, Shogi, Atari) in order to plan future actions---qualifies as an agentic planner in this sense, as do \href{https://deepmind.com/blog/article/alphazero-shedding-new-light-grand-games-chess-shogi-and-go}{AlphaZero}, \href{https://deepmind.com/research/case-studies/alphago-the-story-so-far}{AlphaGo}, and (at least on my current understanding) various self-driving cars.
-Thermostats, bottlecaps, forest fires, balls rolling down hills, and robots twitching randomly don't qualify---they're not doing something close enough to planning, using a model of the world, in pursuit of the outcomes they cause.\footnote{These are examples references in e.g. \href{https://danielfilan.com/2018/08/31/bottle_caps_arent_optimisers.html}{Filan (2018)}, \href{https://www.lesswrong.com/posts/NxF5G6CJiof6cemTw/coherence-arguments-do-not-imply-goal-directed-behavior}{Shah (2018)}, and \href{https://www.lesswrong.com/posts/znfkdCoHMANwqc2WE/the-ground-of-optimization-1}{Flint (2020)}.
-Fires are an example Katja Grace often uses of a non-agentic system that meets many proposed definitions of agency (for example, tending to bring about a certain type of outcome with a fair amount of robustness).} \end{itemize}
+And a system can plan agentically in pursuit of taking a single action, as opposed to executing a series of actions.} \end{itemize}